dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/designing_a_great_form.md

 #### 5. Use blocks of text for long or important instructions.

-If it's necessary to write descriptive text that is longer than a paragraph, place it in a &ldquo;Block of text&rdquo; field, instead of the description of a section header.
+If it's necessary to write descriptive text that is longer than a paragraph, place it in a "Block of text" field, instead of the description of a section header.
 For instructions that require special emphasis, use large or medium blocks of text instead of emphasizing with \**asterisks*\* or *ALL CAPS*.

 <div class='example_content example_content_good' id='example_fr_12'></div>